- Seeing Jewish Studies Through Christian Students' Writing

 - To generate documentation of our shared learning (studies of practice, conference presentations, blog posts) that is available to others and on which others can build.

 Over the course of the 2013-14 year, participants presented on and discussed the various facets of "pedagogies of engagement."
-Each participant is contributing to the documentation of the group's learning through the development of an intellectual product.
+Each participant contributed to the documentation of the group's learning through the development of an intellectual product.
 Some of these, in the form of blog posts, can be seen in the right sidebar on this page.

-The project is led by Lila Corwin Berman (Temple), Jon A. Levisohn (Mandel Center), and Noam Pianko (UW).
+The project was led by Lila Corwin Berman (Temple), Jon A. Levisohn (Mandel Center), and Noam Pianko (UW).

 1. Sarah Benor (HUC/LA)